jgscott/STA380/README.md

 Readings:
 - ISL Section 10.2 for the basics
-- Shalizi Chapters 18 and 19 (more advanced)
+- Shalizi Chapters 18 and 19 (more advanced).
+In particular, Chapter 19 has a lot more advanced material on factor analysis, beyond what we covered in class.
 - Elements Chapter 14.5 (more advanced)